Social Media and the Crowd-Sourcing of Social Psychology

 So, about 10 days after I publicly raised concerns about a replication of my work, I have not only been publicly accused of various questionable research practices or potential fraud, but there have been further calls to establish the reliability of my earlier work.
 Nobody has shown any error in my paper, and there are two independent direct replications of my studies, and many conceptual replications involving cleanliness and morality, all of which corroborate my earlier findings (e.g., Cramwinckel, De Cremer & van Dijke, 2012; Cramwinckel, Van Dijk, Scheepers & Van den Bos, 2013; Gollwitzer & Melzer, 2012; Jones & Fitness, 2008; Lee & Schwarz, 2010; Reuven, Liberman & Dar, 2013; Ritter & Preston, 2011; Xie, Yu, Zhou & Sedikides, 2013; Zhong & Liljenquist, 2006; Zhong, Strejcek, Sivanathan, 2010).
 There is an even bigger literature on the opposite of cleanliness, namely disgust, and its link to morality, generated by many different labs, using a wide range of methods (for reviews, see Chapman & Anderson, 2013; Russell & Giner-Sorolla, 2013).

 But can we really be sure, I'm asked?
 What do those dozens and dozens of studies really tell us, if they have only tested new conceptual questions but have not used the verbatim materials from one particular paper published in 2008?
 There can only be one conclusive way to show that my finding is real: I must conduct one pre-registered replication study with identical materials, but this time using a gigantic sample.
 Ideally this study should not be conducted by me, since due to my interest in the topic I would probably contaminate the admissible evidence.
 Instead, it should be done by people who have never worked in that area, have no knowledge of the literature or any other relevant expertise.
 Only if they, in that one decisive study, can replicate the effect, then my work can be considered reliable.
 After all, if the effect is real, with identical materials the identical results should be obtained anywhere in the world, at any time, with any sample, by anybody.
 From this one study the truth will be so obvious that nobody has to even evaluate the results; the data will speak for themselves once they are uploaded to a website.
 This truth will constitute the final verdict that can be shouted off the roof-tops, because it overturns everything else that the entire literature has shown so far.
 People who are unwilling to accept this verdict may need to be prevented from "critiquing after the results are known" or CARKing (Nosek & Lakens, 2014) if they cannot live up to the truth.
 It is clear what is expected from me: I am a suspect now.
 More data is needed, much more data, to fully exonerate me.
-I must repent, for I have sinned, but redemption remains uncertain.

 In contrast, I have yet to see anybody suggest that the replication authors should run a more carefully conceived experiment after developing new stimuli that are appropriate for their sample, one that does not have the problem of the many extreme responses they failed to report, indeed an experiment that in every way lives up to the confirmed high quality of my earlier work.
 Nobody has demanded that they rectify the damage they have already done to my reputation by reporting sub-standard research, let alone the smug presentation of the conclusive nature of their results.
-Nobody, not even the editors, asked them to fix their error, or called on them to retract their paper, as I would surely have been asked to do had anybody found problems with my work.
+Nobody, not even the editors, asked them to fix their error, or called on them to retract their paper, as I would surely have been asked to do had somebody found problems with my work.